2010–11 EHF Women's Champions League: Qualifying rounds

 The draw for both tournaments took place on 13 July 2010 in Vienna.
 The rights to organize and host the group matches were also decided in this draw.

 Qualification tournament 1

 The qualification tournament 1 was hosted by IK Sävehof in Gothenburg, Sweden.
 IK Sävehof and T+A/VOC Amsterdam advanced to the second Qualification Tournament.
-Gil Eanes/Lagos and LK ZUG Handball entered the EHF Cup at Round 2.
+Gil Eanes/Lagos and LK Zug entered the EHF Cup at Round 2.

 Qualification tournament 2

 Sixteen teams were divided into four groups of four teams each.
 Twelve losers of the qualification tournament 2 entered the EHF Cup at Round 3.
 The first placed team of each group advanced to the Group Matches.